Twm Siôn Cati: Marriages and children

+In the tale told by Llewelyn Prichard, Twm woos and eventually marries the Lady of Ystrad-ffin and subsequently becomes a magistrate and mayor of Brecon.

+The name of his first wife is unknown; his second, whom he married in 1607, was Joan, widow of Thomas Williams of Ystrad-ffin and daughter of Sir John Price of Brecon Priory (1502?-1555).

 It is rumoured that Twm had a number of illegitimate children during his time as a highway man.
 To hide the true identity of their father, the children were given religious or biblical surnames.

-Tall tales
+Legends

 Borrow recounted a story in which a farmer is hunting Twm over the theft of a bullock.
 The farmer reaches Twm's mother's house and asks whether Twm Shone Catti (another of Borrow's spellings) lives there.
 A beggar answers that he does, and agrees to hold the farmer's horse and whip for him.
 As the farmer goes into the house, the beggar jumps onto the horse: it is Twm.
 He gallops to the house of the farmer and tells the farmer's wife that the farmer is in trouble, needs money urgently, and has sent Twm to fetch it, with the horse and whip to prove that the message really came from the farmer.
 The farmer's wife pays up.
 Twm, now in possession of the farmer's money and horse, hastily departs for London, later selling the horse.

 A tale recounted by Meyrick recalls how Twm was asked by a poor man to steal a pitcher for him.
 They went together to a merchant where Twm started belittling the man's wares.
 Having told his friend secretly to take the pitcher of his choice, Twm distracted the merchant by telling him there was a hole in one of the pitchers, which the man denied.
 Twm desired him to put his hand in the pitcher to test it and the man still denied there was a hole.
 Twm then asked him how, if there was no hole, could he have put his hand inside?
 By this time his friend had disappeared with his pitcher, undetected.